Laddering – definition and meaning

 Credit and liquidity risks are also important hazards for which an investor needs to prepare.

-Laddering, however, overcomes these problems.
+Laddering, however, overcomes the problems mentioned above.
 If you have several bonds with different maturities, they are continuously maturing and being reinvested.

 If you require liquidity, you can sell the shorter maturity bond.
 You sell the shorter maturity one because you will probably get the best price.